maxdijk/ddls/README.md

 We use **Bayesian Optimization** for hyperparameter tuning.

-- [Local Search with Hyperparameter Tuning](run/local_search_final.py) – Demonstrates DDLS with hyperparameter tuning.
+- [Local Search with Hyperparameter Tuning](run/local_search_final.py) – Runs DDLS with hyperparameter tuning on all UCI datasets.
-- [Decision Tree-limited DDLS](run/local_search_tree.py) – Runs DDLS with hyperparameter tuning while restricting the structure to decision trees instead of diagrams.
+- [Decision Tree-limited DDLS](run/local_search_tree.py) – Runs DDLS with hyperparameter tuning on all UCI datasets while restricting the structure to decision trees instead of diagrams.